quangtientcbp2/urdu-quran-hadith-islamic-content-database-api-hub/README.md

 # 📝 License

 MIT License
-Content follows each platform’s licensing rules.
+Content follows the terms of each platform.

 ---